DigitalEngineeringIBR/database_proevenverzameling/README.md

 8. Restart QGIS to reload all modules.
 (Updating *qgis_backend.py*)
 ## Usage
 1. Select your points on **BIS_GRAF_LOC_AANDUIDINGEN**
+2. Edit all the inputs in *qgis_frontend.py* to your liking!
-2. Run *qgis_frontend.py* inside the QGIS Python shell and you are good to go!
+3. Run *qgis_frontend.py* inside the QGIS Python shell and you are good to go!